 Luther believed that every Christian had direct access to the Father through the sacrifice of Jesus.
 However, he arguably valued and honored her more than some Protestants do today.
 [1] [2]

-As for the other prayers included within the Rosary such as the Lord’s Prayer, the Glory Be, and the Fatima Prayer, Luther did not oppose them.
-This is because Luther, along with all major Christian denominations today, would support the theology presented within these prayers.
+As for the other prayers included within the Rosary, such as the Lord’s Prayer, the Glory Be, and the Fatima Prayer, Luther did not oppose them because he and all major Christian denominations today would support the theology presented within these prayers.
 (Also see Do Lutheran Churches Have Priests?)

 The Lord’s Prayer from Matthew 6:9-13 (ESV):